ansible/molecule/docs/getting-started-roles.md

     mode: "0644"
 ```

 The example uses a disposable container.
-The role under test writes a marker file into that container, and `verify.yml` checks that the file exists.
+The role under test writes a marker file into that container.
+The default scenario will verify the file during its verify sequence.
+See [Verify the result](#verify-the-result).

 ## Scenario layout